Cipollone v. Liggett Group, Inc.: Public outcry and media attention

-United States Capital Building, Washington D.C.
+United States Capitol Building, Washington D.C.

 The case caught the attention of many: Congress, Wall Street, and legal communities across the country.
 Legal communities, those opposed to and supportive of tobacco companies, analyzed the victor in the trials and what it entailed for future liability suits against tobacco companies.
 Congressional leaders watched, some supporters of big tobacco and others some of its strongest critics.
-A new conversation in the public forum had been opened with Cipollone v Liggett Group Inc, with the public becoming more informed on the dangers of smoking.
-However, this can only be said for a small few, as others did know the dangers before the case and the warning of Surgeon General Terry.
+A new conversation in the public forum had been opened with Cipollone v Liggett Group Inc., with the public becoming more informed on the dangers of smoking.
+However, this can only be said for a small few, as others did know the dangers before the case and the warning of Surgeon General Luther Terry.
 The smoking population stayed constant through the trial, with no substantial change occurring during the course of the trials.

 Aftermath

 The U.S. Supreme Court remanded Cipollone v.
 Liggett Group, Inc. for a new trial.
 The retrial never occurred; the $400,000 verdict for Cipollone from the original trial was far eclipsed by the exorbitant costs and length of the lawsuit.
 Since the case was filed, almost half the ten years was spent on post-trial matters.
 In 1988, Phillip Morris was quoted as saying: "Almost 200 lawsuits have been brought in the last five and a half years and the cigarette manufacturers have not ... paid a penny to settle one."
 As of 1992, the law firms handling Cipollone and seven other tobacco litigation cases had "incurred approximately $1.2 million in out-of-pocket expenses ...
 The firms have also spent well over $5 million in lawyer and paralegal time".

 Rose Cipollone's son filed for a voluntary withdrawal of the lawsuit on November 4, 1992.
+Though Cipollone's lawyers claimed that their point had been made, the withdrawal was seen as a tacit surrender to the tobacco industry.
 Six other tobacco liability cases were withdrawn the same month as well.
 The firm handling Cipollone was denied withdrawal in the last remaining case, Haines v.
 Liggett Group, Inc. Haines dragged on for another decade and then some, until a settlement order was approved on April 13, 2004.